FrancisVila/MFT_convert/content/en/docs/TransferCFT/Using_Sentinel/uconf_sentinel.md

 -   sentinel.trktname: The path to the overflow file.
 -   sentinel.xfb.buffer\_size: The maximum number of messages that the overflow file can store.
 Once the maximum value is reached, messages are no longer sent to Sentinel and:
-    -   If <span class="code">sentinel.xfb.shut</span> is set to any value other than 0, Transfer CFT stops.
+    -   If `sentinel.xfb.shut` is set to any value other than 0, Transfer CFT stops.
-    -   If <span class="code">sentinel.xfb.shut</span> is set to 0, Transfer CFT continues to run.
+    -   If `sentinel.xfb.shut` is set to 0, Transfer CFT continues to run.

 > **Note:**
 >